svonhauske/Interaction-Design-in-The-Wild/README.md

 ### Animal Pinnae

 What is Pinnae?
 Pinnae are the external part of the ears in humans and other mammals.
+I decided to focus on the pinnae because I think it is something we often overlook or take for granted when we are thinking about hearing.

-Some animals can swivel or rotate their Pinnae in order to pinpoint where sounds are coming from.
+Some animals can swivel or rotate their pinnae in order to pinpoint where sounds are coming from.
+For predators, it is helpful while hunting, to find their prey, and for the animals being hunted, it helps them avoid predators.

 Examples:
 * Foxes: Foxes can rotate pinnae up to 150 degrees.